 #Are ONN and Vizio now the same company?

 Not exactly.
-Walmart acquired Vizio for $2.3 billion in December 2024, making both ONN and Vizio Walmart-owned brands.
-They remain separate product lines with different price positioning.
-ONN targets the ultra-budget segment, while Vizio covers mid-range.
+Walmart acquired Vizio for $2.3 billion in December 2024, making both ONN and Vizio Walmart-owned brands, but they remain separate product lines with different price positioning.
+ONN targets the ultra-budget segment; Vizio covers mid-range.
 New ONN models borrow Vizio’s SmartCast software.

 #How long do ONN and Westinghouse TVs typically last?